The character arc of Hester Shaw - a case study of Mortal Engine's most murderous mother...

 The bodies were also operated on so internal organs were no longer necessary.
 The designers also would graft on a metal carapace to the body.
 Weapons could be implanted into the body and the use of claws was a common feature.

-In the film, Shrike did not have claws, whereas he did in the novel.
+Shrike did not have claws in the film, unlike in the novel.

 The best subjects were taller specimens and they looked a scary sight with their glowing green eyes that all Stalkers had.